alliander-opensource/decentralized-auth/docs/known-issues.md

 Every time the raspberry-pi-client is run a new seed needs to be used otherwise fetching will fail.

 This can be solved by keeping track of the last used MAM root.
 That in combination with a process manager that restarts it on failure would make the client more robust.

+## Service provider and device can see all events of owner
+The MAM root of the private MAM channel is communicated to the service provider.
+This is so that the service provider can proof that consent was given to access the stream.
+Because all events of the device owner are published on this MAM stream the service provider and device client can also view authorizations and added or removed devices that are not related to them.
+Also after the device is removed or the consent is revoked.

+To solve this privacy issue separate MAM streams need to be setup per device and service provider.